Lewis-Seiden/Lewis-Seiden.github.io/docs/index.md

 - Lead group of 5 during the summer to program autonomous model car.
 - Used UCSD Supercomputer to train end to end AI model to control car from vision input.
-- Created LiDAR mapping program.
+- Created lidar mapping program.
 - Used Onshape CAD to create wiring mounts for vehicle.
 - Attended lectures by UCSD professor Jack Silberman on VMs, AI, and GNSS.